 Film Rating Guide

 In accordance with UAE National Media Council:

-Big Hero 6 and The Tale of Princess Kaguya have been officially rated by the UAE rating agency, NMC.
-Louvre Abu Dhabi has provided its recommended rating for Emara, Ascent and The Magnificent Seven based on its assessment of the film’s content and themes.
+Louvre Abu Dhabi has provided its recommended ratings for all films, based on its assessment of the film’s content and themes.
 Ratings are for customer guidance only and Louvre Abu Dhabi accepts no liability for their accuracy.

 rotate your device to portrait mode